winghymliu/poker-star-rake/README.md

 # poker-star-rake
 ## Overview - For Home Games Only

-Calculates the rake from the log file of Poker Stars and works out how much rake each winner should get.
+Parses the hand history file of Poker Stars and calculates out how much rake each winner should be attributed with.
 In split pots the rake is prorated based on won chips